Tea house /camping/home stay

-You will stop the nights in teahouses established on the stops around Makalu region.
+You will stop the nights in teahouses established on the stops around Makalu region trek.
 The teahouses provide basic food and accommodation facilities to the trekkers.
 But the food items are really hygienic and organic produced in their own farm.

 You spend a day at the base camp of Mt.
 Makalu and explore the important natural sites around.
 Then, you go for a Round Makalu trek that it takes around 8 days to get to Tumlingtar.
 During the more than two weeks’ time, you get the first-hand knowledge about the culture and nature of this remote area.

-Talking about the Makalu trek difficulty, it is a moderately challenging task.
+Talking about the Makalu trek difficulty, it is a moderately challenging trekking in Nepal.
 You have to reach the highest altitude 4,870 m of the base camp.
 Although the trails are less crowded, only a few trekkers have been to this region.

 You have to go across a few high passes during this trek.
 The highest pass to climb is Keke La Pass (4,230).
 Another is Tutu La Pass (4,200 m), which is also called Shipton’s Pass.
 Eric Shipton was the first person to pass this high pass in 1954.